novoalab/m6ABasecaller/README.md

 guppy_basecaller –i path/to/sample/fast5 –s path/to/sample/output –c ont-guppy/data/rna_r9.4.1_70bps_m6A_hac.cfg
 ```

-To use modPhred on previously m6A-basecalled fast5 files you can it as follows (no need for GPU at this point):
+To use modPhred on previously m6A-basecalled fast5 files you can it as follows (no need for GPU at this point).

+Usage:

 ```
 -f: your reference.fa file